Polish PM faces EU questions over controversial court ruling | DW | 19.10.2021

 European Commission President Ursula von der Leyen told EU lawmakers on Monday that she was "deeply concerned" over the developments in Poland.

 She also shared her remarks on Twitter.
 She went on to mention the "Article 7 procedure" as a "powerful tool" to deal with violations from member states.
-Article 7 allows the EU to remove certain rights of member states.
+Article 7 allows the EU to remove certain rights of member states, including stripping them of their voting rights.

+The Polish prime minister defended the stance of Poland's constitutional court over the primacy of Polish law and rejected comments suggesting the country was on a path to a possible "Polexit."

+"We should not be spreading further lies about Poland leaving the EU," he said.

 Relations between the EU and Poland's ruling right-wing populist Law and Justice party (PiS) reached a new low over the past few weeks.